 How to improve your PPC advertising campaigns?

-Google Remarketing, the relatively new way in which to generate more conversions from PPC advertising not yet made available to all, has been rapidly improving the advertising successes of lots of clients at Webrageous Studios.
+Google Remarketing, one of the best ways in which to generate more conversions from PPC advertising, has been rapidly improving the advertising successes of lots of clients at Webrageous Studios.
 Indeed, our clients are not alone.
 The success of this innovative advertising strategy at Google has had a substantial positive effect on a number of advertisers across the board.